chic-yukim/panda3d/README.md

 Note that those libraries are VS2015 version, but you can build with VS2017 as the mentioned above.
 OR, you can build from my [panda3d-thirdparty](https://github.com/bluekyu/panda3d-thirdparty) repository.

-After acquiring these dependencies, you may simply build Panda3D from CMake GUI.
+After acquiring these dependencies, you may simply build Panda3D from CMake.

 ## Linux

-See [README](https://github.com/bluekyu/panda3d) in official repository.
+See [README](https://github.com/panda3d/panda3d) in official repository.
 OR, you can use CMake.